MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/managing-your-profile.md

 - **Dev Center Insider Program**: You can opt in or out of the [Dev Center Insider Program](dev-center-insider-program.md) from the main **Account settings** page.
 - **Payout account** and **Tax profile**: Here's where you [set up your payout account and tax forms](setting-up-your-payout-account-and-tax-forms.md).
 You'll need to do this before you can charge money for apps or add-ons.
 - **Enterprise associations**: Accept invitations from enterprises who'd like you to publish apps for their exclusive use.
 For more info, see [Distribute line-of-business apps to enterprises](distribute-lob-apps-to-enterprises.md).
-- **Users**: Add users to your Dev Center account and assign them roles and permissions.
+- **Users**: Add users to your account and assign them roles and permissions.
 For more info, see [Manage account users](manage-account-users.md).
 - **Tenants**: Manage your Azure AD tenant associations.
-For more info, see [Associate Azure AD with your Dev Center account](associate-azure-ad-with-dev-center.md).
+For more info, see [Associate Azure AD with your Partner Center account](associate-azure-ad-with-dev-center.md).
 - **Programs**: View details about the programs in which you are participating, and learn about other programs that may be of interest.
 - **Agreements**: View the agreements that your account has accepted.
 - **Dev devices**: View and manage [Windows Phone 8.x devices that you've unlocked for testing](http://go.microsoft.com/fwlink/p/?LinkId=533897) and [Xbox One consoles enabled for development](../xbox-apps/devkit-activation.md).